CARES Student Portion Reporting Requirement

-CARES Act Funds awarded to students will be added as a credit to their university bill (U-Bill), which will be refunded via direct deposit.
-CARES Act Funds will not credit toward any unpaid U-Bill balances.
+CARES Act Funds awarded to students were applied as a credit to their university bill (U-Bill), which was refunded to the student via direct deposit.
+CARES Act Funds did not credit toward any unpaid U-Bill balances.

-Direct deposit refunds will be available in student bank accounts within 3 business days after disbursement.
-Students not signed up for direct deposit will be issued a prepaid debit card for the amount of the award.
-Prepaid cards will be mailed to the student’s permanent home address on file within the student information system.
+Direct deposit refunds will be available in bank accounts within 3 business days after disbursement.
+Students not signed up for direct deposit were mailed a refund check to the permanent address on file within the student information system.